 Progesterone, like estrogen, plays an important role in bone turnover and bone formation.
 Because osteoporosis is primarily considered a result of estrogen deficiency, less emphasis has been placed on progesterone.
 But in reality, one of the three estrogens works together with progesterone in every tissue of a woman’s normal physiology.
 In vitro studies in human osteoblasts indicate that progesterone is likely working through bone formation pathways, meaning it plays an active role in osteoporosis prevention and bone health.
 While estrogen is still a dominant focus for osteoporosis in menopausal women, progesterone is emerging as a potentially important hormone partner.
 Think of progesterone as the ice that keeps the fire of estrogen under control!

 NOTE: Vitamin C is the only over-the-counter nutraceutical treatment for low progesterone proven to be effective.
 At doses of 750+ mg/day, vitamin C has been shown to raise progesterone in women with both low progesterone and luteal phase defect (Henmi, 2003, Fertility & Sterility).
 When you’re premenopausal, your ovaries still may be able to produce progesterone, but they need a nudge.
 Once you’ve had your final period and a year has passed (the official definition of menopause), solutions like vitex herb and vitamin C are not going to work.
 Topical progesterone is best.
+Though many use oral doses of natural progesterone in 100-200 or even up to 500mg per night.

 Testosterone has anabolic (muscle growth and development of muscles) and androgenic (sexual characteristics such as libido, mood, sex drive etc.) effects.
 These effects are crucial for both men and women (even though men produce significantly more testosterone than women).
 Human studies show that estrogen is needed for suppressing bone resorption, but both androgen and estrogen are crucial for bone formation.